 \section{Abstract}

-Knowledge graphs store facts using relations between pairs of entities.
-In this work, we address the question of link prediction in knowledge hypergraphs where each relation is defined on \emph{any number} of entities.
-While there exist techniques (such as reification) that convert the non-binary relations of a knowledge hypergraph into binary ones, current embedding-based methods for knowledge graph completion do not work well out of the box for knowledge graphs obtained through these techniques.
-Thus we introduce \emph{\oursimple{}} and \emph{\ourmodel{}}, two embedding-based methods that work directly with knowledge hypergraphs in which the representation of an entity is a function of its position in the relation.
-We also develop public benchmarks and baselines for this task and show experimentally that the proposed models are more effective than the baselines.
-Our experiments show that \emph{\ourmodel{}} outperforms \emph{\oursimple{}} when trained with fewer parameters and when tested on samples that contain at least one entity in a position never encountered during training.
+Knowledge graphs store facts using relations between two entities.
+In this work, we address the question of link prediction in knowledge hypergraphs where relations are defined on \emph{any number} of entities.
+While techniques exist (such as reification) that convert non-binary relations into binary ones, we show that current embedding-based methods for knowledge graph completion do not work well out of the box for knowledge graphs obtained through these techniques.
+To overcome this, we introduce \emph{\oursimple{}} and \emph{\ourmodel{}}, two embedding-based methods that work directly with knowledge hypergraphs.
+In both models, the prediction is a function of the relation embedding, the entity embeddings and their corresponding positions in the relation.
+We also develop public datasets, benchmarks and baselines for hypergraph prediction and show experimentally that the proposed models are more effective than the baselines.